 Take advantage of learning opportunities outside the classroom to supplement your coursework and develop your skills.

 - Showcase your work to design professionals at the annual two-day senior portfolio show held at Syracuse’s Lubin House in New York City.

 - Enjoy the professional studio facilities, shared computer labs, printing lab, and fabrication lab at the Nancy Cantor Warehouse in downtown Syracuse.

 - Engage with an impressive array of nationally and internationally known visiting designers.

 - Intern with designers and creative directors at some of the leading firms in the country.

 Build up your resume and broaden your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
-Communications design students most often go abroad in London.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.

 Life After Syracuse University